 Forty years ago, nearly 29 percent of high school seniors reported smoking cigarettes daily, according to the U.S. Department of Health and Human Services.
-By 2015, that number was at an all-time low of 5.5 percent.
+By 2018, less than 1 in 25 high schoolers smokes daily.

 However, as cigarette smoking seems to be on the decline, another method of nicotine use has managed to hook today’s youth.

 The same CDC report that discussed the decline of cigarette use revealed an increase in vaping.